Brown Butter Easter Cookies

 - If you want smaller cookies, use a tablespoon scoop and decrease the baking time.

-As much as I love these cookies, they may not be an appropriate dessert after a big family Easter dinner.
+As much as I love these cookies, they may not be the right dessert to serve after a big family Easter dinner.
 Leave a couple out for the Easter bunny.
-Or wrap a one or two in a cellophane bag tied with pretty ribbons for an Easter favor.
-Here are a few more ideas for an Easter Dessert:
+Or wrap one or two in a cellophane bag tied with pretty ribbons for an Easter favor.
+Here are a few more ideas for Easter Desserts:

 - Easter Bunny Cut Out Cookies from Princess Pinky Girl

 - Hummingbird Cake

 If you’re new to brown butter and want to try it in more recipes, I recommend these Brown Butter Chocolate Chip Cookies, Roasted Asparagus with Balsamic Brown Butter, easy Brown Butter Chocolate Chunk Bars, or Brown Butter Crepes.

 - 14 tablespoons butter, divided

 - ½ cup sugar

 - ¾ cup dark brown sugar (to make your own, check the blog post)